cristianpb/muse/README.md

 - No user tracking (No Google Analytics)
 - Created using state of the art web technologies:
   - Svelte framework for small package size
-  - Sapper for multiple pages and server side rendering
+  - Svelte kit for multiple pages and server side rendering
   - Github Actions CI/CD workflow for build and publish

 Checkout a detailled description at [this blog post](https://cristianpb.github.io/blog/mopidy-muse)